24-Hour Esophageal pH Test

 What is an esophageal pH test?

-An esophageal pH test measures and records the pH in your esophagus to determine if you have gastroesophageal reflux disease (GERD).
-The test can also be done to determine the effectiveness of medications or surgical treatment for GERD.
+An esophageal pH test measures and records the pH in your esophagus to learn if you have gastroesophageal reflux disease (GERD).
+The test can also be done to determine the effectiveness of medications or surgery for GERD.

 What is esophageal reflux?